simbayippy/perp-dex-tools/current_bug.md

-currently, facing a bug whereby when critical imbalance deteced, we are not setting the reduce_only parameter to skip the min notional logs as follows
+facing a bug whereby when critical imbalance deteced, we are not setting the reduce_only parameter to skip the min notional logs as follows

 2025-10-25 12:17:02 | WARNING  | atomic_multi_order.retry_manager:execu...:116 | ⚠️ Critical imbalance detected during retry attempt